-New greenhouse lighting systems consume less energy than traditional technologies and o er an attractive long-term return on investment.
-But when it’s hard to comparison shop, a headache to mix and match lights and control systems, and expensive to upgrade, how do you find something that works?
+New greenhouse lighting systems consume less energy than traditional technologies and offer an attractive long-term return on investment, but when it’s hard to comparison-shop, a headache to mix and match lights and control systems, and expensive to upgrade, how do you find something that works?

 - Talk directly to GLASE’s world-class team of horticultural researchers.

 - Review our unbiased case studies, technical reports, and proof-of-concept trials before you decide on upgrades.